sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 }
 ```

-In cases that the `helper` in already initialized,
+In cases that the `helper` is already initialized,
 this optimization can reduce one volatile read by returning the local variable.